Ekep-Obasi/Tourism-Website/README.md

-# 🌴 TOURISM TO RWANDA 🌴
+# 🌴 TOUR TO RWANDA 🌴

 Tour to Rwanda is a website that provides information about tourism in Rwanda.
 The site is built with [Create React App](https://github.com/facebook/create-react-app).
 The site is a great resource for people who are interested in learning more about Rwanda and its tourism industry.
 It includes information 📊 about the country's history, culture, wildlife, and natural attractions.
 The site is easy to use and navigate.
 The information is presented in a clear and concise way.
 The site also includes a blog section with articles about Rwandan tourism.